uploadcare/file-uploader/upload-blocks/README.md

 There are so many use cases and many workflows for file uploading.
 Is it possible to create an uploading solution to fit them all?

-We believe - yes, with a power of [Custom Elements standard](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) and our widget-purpose-specific open-source [Symbiote.js](https://github.com/symbiotejs/symbiote.js) library.
+We believe it is — with the power of [Custom Elements standard](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) and our widget-purpose-specific open-source [Symbiote.js](https://github.com/symbiotejs/symbiote.js) library.

 You can use high-level, simple HTML and CSS to customize layouts and define the most popular scenarios.
 You can create your own blocks from scratch with JavaScript using our super-duper [BlockComponent base-class](./docs/block-component.html).